Carolina Solis-Herrera, MDEndocrinology

 - Choose foods from all food groups (fruits, vegetables, meat, dairy and whole grains).

 - Avoid desserts, candy, and other sweets.
 Do not drink juices, regular (non-diet) soda or other sweet drinks.

 Gestational Diabetes Care

-If you have gestational diabetes—diabetes during pregnancy—you’ll receive care through your women’s health provider and a certified diabetes educator.
+If you have gestational diabetes—diabetes during pregnancy—you’ll receive care through your women’s health provider and a certified diabetes care and education specialist.